G.R.I.N.D (Get Ready It's a New Day)

-"G.R.I.N.D (Get Ready It's a New Day)" is a song by American hip hop recording artist Asher Roth.
+"G.R.I.N.D (Get Ready It's a New Day)" is a song by American rapper Asher Roth.
 The song was released to radio on July 26, 2010 and as a digital download on July 27, 2010.
 The song was initially meant to be the lead single for his second studio album, then-titled The Spaghetti Tree.

 Music video

 The music video was released on September 20, 2010.
 It was filmed and directed by Marc Klasfeld, a well known music video director.
 During the video, the setting changes from black and white to full color.